Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Quantification of Permutation Sample Variation

 \section{Quantification of Permutation Sample Variation}

-While they provide useful comparisons between data sets, the p-values and the PDCs inherit variation from random sampling among the full set of permutations.
-In some cases, this variation can obscure important differences between classes which motivates careful quantification of this uncertainty.
+While they provide useful comparisons between data sets, the estimated permutation p-values and PDCs inherit variation caused by random sampling from each set of permutations.
+In some cases, this variation can obscure important differences between classes which motivates careful quantification of this uncertainty using confidence intervals.